Junghee01/data-science-portfolio/projects/traffic speed prediction_CNN/results/README.md

 * In contrast to the referenced study—where the best performance on Beijing traffic data was achieved with a Depth 4 model—our results suggest that performance differences may arise from dataset characteristics.
 Specifically, the Seoul urban core dataset appears to favor a shallower architecture.

-  1. If the spatial structure of the Seoul traffic data exhibits weak correlations between adjacent roads, deeper architectures may overfit to noise, leading to degraded performance.
+  1. If the spatial structure of the Seoul traffic data exhibits weak correlations between adjacent roads or locally constrained, deeper architectures may overfit to noise, leading to degraded performance.
   2. If the dataset exhibits limited variability, a shallower model (e.g., Depth 2) may generalize more effectively.

 * The lower MSE observed on the test set can be attributed to: